The Matchbreaker: Home media

 The film was released for digital download on December 6, 2016.
 It was released on DVD and Blu-ray on February 7, 2017.

 The film was released on Netflix in 2017.
 The film was released on Amazon Prime in 2018.

 Soundtrack

-The soundtrack was released on November 29, 2016 in the U.S. by Vetter Brother's Filmworks.
+The soundtrack was released on November 29, 2016, in the U.S. by Vetter Brothers Filmworks.
 The soundtrack features songs whose vocals were provided by the actors themselves.
 The music was composed by George Pauley.

 On December 6, 2016, a music video for the song "My Buddy" was released.